 Karina has always been an avid writer and her first parenting blog, The Laney Files, made the Kidspot Voices of 2015 finalists.
 She is a recognised thought leader in the parenting industry and has been published on Babyology, Essential Baby, Kidspot and the Practical Parenting and Sunday Life magazines.

-These days, Karina can be found juggling her Mum Friday clients with a part-time writing career and a very full-time gig parenting her four children.
-Despite her busy schedule, she always finds time to help other mums, and loves to support new parents with her passionate yet realistic attitude to motherhood that, while being based on sound research findings, is also cemented by her real-life experience.
+Karina wants all parents to know how much easier life can be with a baby when society’s noise is tuned out and mums and dads can tune into their parenting instincts.
+She loves to support new parents with her passionate yet realistic attitude to motherhood that, while being based on sound research findings, is also cemented by her real-life experience.

 Want to interview Karina or discuss speaking opportunities?